SAFE-eV/transparenzsoftware/README.md

  the components and event listeners.
 * `i18n` holds a class wrapping the loading of translated strings
 * `output` contains classes for generating the resulting xml
-* `verifification` contains the logic to load and verify all implemented formats
+* `verification` contains the logic to load and verify all implemented formats